scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 ]
 ```

 The default "whitespace" tokenizer does not strip whitespace around words and does not treat punctuation as separate functions.
 This makes it very easy to reconstitute the text as a string, but it may not be the desired behaviour for all applications.
 You may need to apply a custom tokenizer as described above.
-For specific languages, more reliable results may be obtained by using a language model as described in [Tokenising Texts](../tokenising_texts/).
+For specific languages, more reliable results may be obtained by using a language model as described in [Tokenizing Texts](../tokenizing_texts/).

-#### Splitting Lists of Tokens with `Machete`
+### Splitting Lists of Tokens with `Machete`

-Sometimes data will be available as lists of tokens, rather than as strings (for instance, if you have already tokenised your texts using a tool like <a href="https://www.nltk.org/" target="_blank">NLTK</a>).
-In this case, you can cut your texts using the `Machete.split_list()` method.
-It works just like `Machete.split()`, except that it takes a list of tokens as input.
+Sometimes data will be available as lists of tokens, rather than as strings (for instance, if you have already tokenized your texts using a tool like <a href="https://www.nltk.org/" target="_blank">NLTK</a>).
+In this case, you can cut your texts using the `split_list()` method.
+It works just like `split()`, except that it takes a list of tokens as input.

 def split_list(
         self,